survivejs/react-book/manuscript/03_webpack_and_react.md

 ### Setting Up `Note`

 We also need to define the `Note` component.
-In this case we will just want to show some text like `Learn Webpack`. `Hello world` would work if you are into clichés.
+In this case, we will just want to show some text like `Learn Webpack`. `Hello world` would work if you are into clichés.

 **app/components/Note.jsx**